 No matter how you to try to minimize shedding, some dog hair will inevitably accumulate on your hardwood floors.
 If you know how to clean hardwood floors properly with vacuuming, sweeping, and mopping, you can clean up that hair more easily.
 These additional steps can ensure you clean up as much pet hair as possible.

-- If your dog's hair is snagging on parts of the hardwood floor when you try to clean it, the sealer coat may be thin or uneven.
+If your dog's hair is snagging on parts of the hardwood floor when you try to clean it, the sealer coat may be thin or uneven.
 Reapply sealer in the affected area until you achieve a smooth, even coat with no sharp edges to catch hair.
-It may be necessary to strip the floor before applying new sealer, but a well applied layer of sealer can last several years.
+It may be necessary to strip the floor before applying a new sealer, but a well-applied layer of sealer can last several years.

 Minimizing the Appearance of Dog Hair

-Even with dedicated cleaning, it can be impossible to capture every single dog hair when you clean your hardwood floors.
+It can be impossible to capture every dog's hair when you clean your hardwood floor, even with dedicated cleanings.
 There are ways, however, to minimize the appearance of dog hair to the point where it is hardly noticeable, and to clean the rest of your home to remove excess hair that could get on your hardwood floors.
+Grooming will reduce shedding.